brock-run/spec-driven-development/audiences/team-leads.md

 ## Leading the Transition to Spec-Driven Development

 As a team lead, you're responsible for successfully implementing SDD practices while maintaining team productivity and morale.
-This guide provides frameworks for governance, change management, and team development in SDD adoption.
+This guide provides **governance framework** and **change management** strategies for SDD adoption, along with **team training** approaches.

 ## Governance and Standards Framework